michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 1. And the whole assembly of them arose, and brought him to Pilatos.

-2. And they began to accuse him, saying, We have found this who deludeth our people, and forbiddeth that tributeOr, head-silver. unto Caesar we should give, saying of himself that he is the King Meshicha.
+2. And they began to accuse him, saying, We have found this who deludeth our people, and forbiddeth that tribute

 3. But Pilatos asked him, and said to him, Art thou the king of the Jihudoyee?
 He saith to him, Thou hast said.